robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 # Basic desires for the language

-1. Fluid-S active-stative alignment with active being default in intransitive, patientive used to specify voltion/effects
+1. Split-S active-stative alignment with active being default in intransitive, patientive used to specify voltion/effects
 2. Purely 'fricafluid' consonant inventory (e.g. no stops)
 3. Verbs heavily agglutinative, but nouns only lightly
 4. Heavy reliance on spatial prepositions